hmrc/crypto/README.md

 - `AesGCMCrypto`

   Similar to AesCrypto, but uses the GCM algorithm.
 This includes the use of a nonce.
 Note, the associated data is always set to an empty array.
-Use `CryptoGcmAd` if setting the associated data is required.
+Use `AesGcmAdCrypto` if setting the associated data is required.

   It represents the encypted data as `Crypted`, which contains a single base64 encoded String.

   To create, either call `CompositeSymmetricCrypto.aesGCM` with the secret keys, or instantiate `CryptoGCMWithKeysFromConfig` to look up the keys from config.
   These both take previous keys for decryption to support key rotation.

-- `CryptoGcmAd`
+- `AesGcmAdCrypto`

   It is similar to `AesGCMCrypto`, but it additionally takes some associated data when encrypting and decrypting.

   It is a replacement to `SecreGCMCipher` that was previously included in many clients; and to simplify migration, it represents the encrypted data with `EncryptedValue` rather than `Crypted`.

-  Note, if you are migrating from `SecureGCMCipher`, you will provide the key (and any previous keys) to the construction of `CryptoGcmAd` and not to each call to `encrypt`/`decrypt`.
+  Note, if you are migrating from `SecureGCMCipher`, you will provide the key (and any previous keys) to the construction of `AesGcmAdCrypto` and not to each call to `encrypt`/`decrypt`.
 You will also need to import `CryptoFormats.encryptedValueFormat` from `json-encryption`.

-  Create by either instantiating `CryptoGcmAd` with the secret keys, or `CryptoGcmAdFromConfig` to look up the keys from config.
+  Create by either instantiating `AesGcmAdCrypto` with the secret keys, or `AesGcmAdCryptoFromConfig` to look up the keys from config.
 These both take previous keys for decryption to support key rotation.

 See [java docs](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html) for more details.